 So, I decided just to hover over the note without playing them, and that worked.
 Finding notes on his own didn’t work until lesson five.

 Although we were both frustrated, we didn’t give up.
 I repeated everything until something clicked, and on lesson five, my student showed me where C was.
 First, he would go to A and found C by singing the alphabet.
 Soon after, he stopped singing out loud and eventually just found the notes without the help of the song.

 What would have happened if I gave up that first day?
 He wasn’t too young; he just needed a bit of persistence.
 So, just don’t give up.
 I am not saying every 3-year-old can learn to play, but I am simply asking teachers and parents to give the children the same chance as I did.

 Have you had success stories teaching young students?
 Leave your thoughts below.

 Claire is a professional musician, a writer and an educator.
 In her free time she loves sunbathing and watching action movies.
-Claire runs Grace Music School in Long Island, New York.
+Claire gives piano lessons in Huntington.